astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/goodcode/goodcode.md

 Writing good code is good, but when you think on a larger scale of a good system, there are other considerations.
-In September 2024, two Google engineers, Paul Christopher and Rob Warner, came and gave a tech talk to [Mines ACM](https://acm.mines.edu) [^ref4], had a really memorable quote:
+In September 2024, two Google engineers, Paul Christopher and Rob Warner, came and gave a tech talk to [Mines ACM](https://acm.mines.edu) [^ref4] which had a really memorable quote:

 > The things that are expensive to change are the things that are hardest and most important to get right.
 Building good systems means making good decisions, not writing good code.